nordic-institute/X-Road/CONTRIBUTING.md

 X-Road enhancement requests and error reports can be submitted directly to this GitHub repository:

-* For enhancement requests, please create a discussion containing your proposal in the specific softwares repository in the `Ideas` category:
+* For enhancement requests, please create a discussion containing your proposal in the specific software repository in the `Ideas` category:
   * [X-Road](https://github.com/nordic-institute/X-Road/discussions/new?category=ideas)
   * [X-Road Metrics](https://github.com/nordic-institute/X-Road-Metrics/discussions/new?category=ideas)
   * [MISP2](https://github.com/nordic-institute/misp2/discussions/new?category=ideas)
-* To report an error, please create an issue in the specific softwares repository:
+* To report an error, please create an issue in the specific software repository:
   * [X-Road](https://github.com/nordic-institute/X-Road/issues/new/choose)
   * [X-Road Metrics](https://github.com/nordic-institute/X-Road-Metrics/issues/new/choose)
   * [MISP2](https://github.com/nordic-institute/misp2/issues/new/choose)